 This is perhaps the most important John Danaher DVD in the whole set.
 You must not skip past the introduction as much as you might want to.
 There is a lot of talk on mechanics and key principles of lever and fulcrum. without this, nothing in the other volumes of this John Danaher instructional is going to make sense.
 Also a huge part of JIu-Jitsu in general, not just leg locks is the principle of Kuzushi.
 As a former Judoka, I am familiar with the concept of it, which is essentially off-balancing an opponent.
 Danaher, however, explains it from a BJJ leg locking specific aspect, and it is revolutionizing, to say the least.
 Prepare to develop unstoppable sweeps in addition to fierce leg locks.
 John Danaher Instructional

 As the DVD progresses, Danaher focuses on the families of Ashi Garami.
 There is 3 total, and he deconstructs each so that you know what he talks about later on.
-Another crucial subjects he covers is gripping.
+Other crucial subjects he covers are gripping.
 We all know how dominant Eddie Cummings is in the grip fighting department.
 In No-Gi BJJ, in particular, this is of the utmost importance when you’re looking for leg locks.
 Danaher shares his basic theory of gripping, followed by practical examples and the purpose of grips.
 Understand the grips well, because otherwise, you’ll struggle to finish a leg lock.

 DVD 2 – Inside Control

-The first essential skill of Danaher’s system is getting to inside control.
+The first essential skill of Danaher’s system is getting inside control.
 To clarify, this means having both your legs on the inside of the opponent’s legs.
 This is the precursor to every leg lock in the system and you need to really have it down.
 Grips once again come into play, since this is how you set up inside control.
 The pummeling strategies to get your feet on the inside are groundbreaking.
 Forget what you thought you knew, this is the system that you actually need.

 A very important part of this John Danaher DVD is the concept of negating your opponent’s game.
 Danaher explains how to restrict and impair the opponent’s movement when looking for inside control.
 Also extremely important for leg locking is the concept of distance and connection.
 You need to connect in the correct way first, and then properly control distance.
 Without both these aspects, most leg locks won’t work.
 Actually, this is why everyone out of the Death Squad often fails when attempting them.